PrakashPramanik/PrakashPramanik/README.md

 ---

 ### 🧑‍💻 Summary
-A passionate full-stack developer with hands-on experience in building scalable web applications using **MERN stack**, **Django**, and modern frontend tools.
-Eager to learn new technologies and build impactful solutions.
+A highly motivated full-stack developer with practical experience in building dynamic and scalable web applications using the MERN stack, Django, and Java Full Stack technologies.
+Proficient in crafting responsive frontends and robust backends, with a strong passion for learning emerging tools and frameworks.
+Dedicated to writing clean, efficient code and delivering meaningful digital experiences.

 ---